 Getting To Ramsau: Take Bus 846 from Berchtesgaden Station to Ramsau.
 The Waterfalls will come up at the 5th bus stop (Ramsau b.Berchtesgaden Wimbachbrücke) after 8 minutes and the Church is another 7 minutes at the 9th stop from Berchtesgaden (Ramsau b.Berchtesgaden Kirche).
 Village Website: (here).

-Getting To Munich: Getting from Berchtesgaden to Munich is a very straight forward 3 hour train ride with a small layover in Freilassing.
-The ticket will cost 22-30€ each way and is cheaper if you buy your round trip fare together.
-See our Munich section for more details.
+Getting To Munich: Getting from Berchtesgaden to Munich is a very straightforward 3-hour train ride with a small layover in Freilassing.
+The ticket will cost 22-30€ each way and is cheaper if you buy your round-trip fare together.

-12. Untersberg Mountain (30 Minutes): In the closing scenes of The Sound of Music, with the Austria’s borders closed, the Von Trapps look to pass over Untersberg Mountain to reach freedom.
+About Untersberg Mountain: In the closing scenes of The Sound of Music, with Austria’s borders closed, the Von Trapps look to pass over Untersberg Mountain to reach freedom.
 During their climb the family finds solidarity by singing ‘Climb Every Mountain’.
-Today an easy to reach cable car zips you too the summit offering amazing Alpine views.
+Today an easy to reach cable car zips you to the summit offering amazing Alpine views.
 We prefer visiting the Eagles Nest instead, but if you are short on time or visiting in the Winter when the Eagle’s Nest is close, this is a good stop.
 More adventurous visitors can also hike 2 hours from the summit to the Untersberg Mountain Ice Caves (Eishöehle) which is only ice cave in Germany.
 If you decide to hike to the Ice Cave from the Eishöehle bus stop instead of the summit it will take 3.5 hours to get up.

 Getting To Hallein: The easiest way is to take Bus #848 to the Austrian border and walk across to the Luge where you can catch Bus #41 (40 Minutes).
 This route is the route less traveled and more visitors either take Bus #840 to Anif then Bus #170 to Hallein which takes an hour.
 This option looks equal since it is an hour but it only puts you at the train station where the first option listed gets you right to the Luge and very close to the Salt Mine.
 Bus #41 is the main route connecting the Luge, Salt Mine, and Train Station.
 Consider this stop is you plan on also taking the train to either Werfen or Salzburg after.